Executive Council of the Northern Cape: Saul premiership: 2019–present

+First term: 2019–2024

 On 29 May 2019, after the 2019 general election, newly elected Premier Zamani Saul announced his new Executive Council, which retained only three MECs from the previous administration and which merged the province's Agriculture and Land Reform portfolio with Environmental Affairs and Conservation.
 After Berenice Sinexve and Barbara Bartlett resigned, Saul announced his first reshuffle on 26 June 2020; all but two MECs changed portfolios, but none were fired.

 Education MEC Mac Jack died in August 2020 and was replaced by Zolile Monakali in September.
 On 26 October 2022, Saul appointed Venus Blennies as MEC for Youth, Women, Disability, Communications and E-Government, a newly created portfolio located in the Office of the Premier.

+Second term: 2024–present

+On 27 June 2024, following the 2024 general election, Saul named his executive council for his second term as premier.
+Saul reduced the number of portfolios from ten to seven, while keeping the ten departments.
+Saul recreated the formerly standalone Transport, Safety and Liaison and Sports, Arts and Culture portfolios during a cabinet reshuffle in January 2025.